mgeier/homepage/latexmk.rst

 Latexmk can also do more crazy stuff.

-For example it can create a nomenclature (you'll have to use the *nomencl* package) like this::
+For example, it can create a nomenclature (you'll have to use the *nomencl* package) like this::

    @cus_dep_list = (@cus_dep_list, "glo gls 0 makenomenclature");